Contact Us

 5. Customer Support

-Let’s think of the movie experience, if you would have a sudden disruption in the movie screening—you’d have angry customers.
+Let's think of the movie experience, if you had a sudden disruption in the movie screening, you'd have angry customers.

 Similarly, if users have any complaints, then it would be great if they can voice their concerns and have a pleasant complaint resolution experience.
 You may consider investing in customer support, which will be an ongoing cost but can have benefits such as positive reviews.